Using Drones in Geography

 Virtual field trips can be developed using images and footage from drones providing the students with the opportunity to explore a location they may not have the opportunity to visit.
 If students miss a field trip a virtual visit can be provided to fill their learning gap.

 Exam questions can be developed using photographs taken on a drone.
-It allows the opportunity to create exam questions with a local focus making them more engaging and accessible, allow practice for the real thing!
+It allows the opportunity to create exam questions with a local focus making them more engaging and accessible, allowing practice for the real thing!

 With simple editing, questions can be posed via text or narration to focus students on interpreting the video.
 Videos can be uploaded to Youtube for students to watch for homework.
 If you have an iPad we recommend using Luma Fusion for editing your videos.
 It is quick and easy to use and makes it easy to add annotations to your video along with an audio recording.